sbusso/viperbar/readme.txt

 ViperBar adds an attractive bar to your site header, which you can use to increase blog or newsletter subscribers.
 It includes built in styling, Aweber & Feedburner integration, conversion rate tracking, split-testing, themes, and much more.

+[ViperChill](http://www.viperchill.com/), a blog on Viral Marketing, is the creator of this plugin.
+If you want to take your blog to the next level, you should read this post on [Wordpress SEO](http://www.viperchill.com/wordpress-seo/).

 == Installation ==

 1. Upload ViperFeed directory to the `/wp-content/plugins/` directory